22 Types of Documentation and How To Present Them

 Your documentation should, of course, relate to the Learning Outcomes and competencies of the courses you’re challenging.

-That said, the BAS/MDS Program takes a wide view of what counts as documentation, and are open to many kinds of evidence, including:
+That said, the BAS/IPS Program takes a wide view of what counts as documentation, and are open to many kinds of evidence, including: